AD18 Possession, Use and Distribution of Alcoholic Beverages

 - Non-alcoholic beverage alternatives must be available at all events.

-- If a caterer is used and the caterer will provide and/or serve Alcoholic Beverages, then the caterer must have appropriate liquor liability insurance (even if caterer is not supplying the Alcoholic Beverages).
+- If a caterer is used and the caterer will provide and/or serve Alcoholic Beverages, then the caterer must have appropriate liquor liability insurance if they are serving alcoholic beverages.

-The Office of the Senior Vice President for Finance and Business is responsible for the administration of this policy.
+The Chief Risk Officer or their delegate is responsible for the administration of this policy.

-For questions, additional detail, or to request changes to this policy, please contact the Office of the Senior Vice President for Finance and Business.
+For questions, additional detail, or to request changes to this policy, please contact the Risk Management Office or the Chief Risk Officer.

 Other documents should also be referenced, especially the following: